 - 8 BNC outputs: WC, AES, VID SYNC or 10MHz (user-defined)

-- 2 BNC inputs for external references with failover for redundancy
+- 2 BNC inputs for external references with failover

 - PTP Grandmaster or PTP Slave (w/ PTP option)

 - GPS Receiver (hardware option)

 - Synchronizes to a legacy reference, a PTP network or GPS

 - Generates TOD Time Code (w/ DXD/LTC option)

 - Available options: PTP (v2, v1, AVB) , LTC, GPS, OCXO